How to Photograph in the Arctic

 Remote shutter or interval timer.

-Extra batteries (keep warm with hand warmers).
+Extra batteries (keep warm with hand warmers)

-Module 3 – Underwater equipment
+4 – Underwater equipment

 Nauticam or SeaFrogs housing with dome port.